hanster/tic-tac-toe-java/README.md

 #### Playing Instructions ####
-1. The game will prompt you twice for you choice of players:
+1. The game will prompt you twice for your choice of players:
   * Human Player
   * Easy Computer Player
   * Hard Computer Player